kdorff/sfpg/readme.txt

   The clean up routine is activated when viewing a directory where the number of subdirectories, images and/or files have changed since last access to the directory.
   For this to work, PHP needs permission to delete in the DATA_ROOT.

-* The gallery contains an option to delete images older than a set number of days.
-If using this option, make sure to have a backup of all your images in the GALLERY_ROOT.
+* The gallery contains options to delete images older than a set number of days, and empty directories.
+If using these options, make sure to have a backup of the GALLERY_ROOT.
-  For this to work, PHP needs permission to delete in the GALLERY_ROOT.
+  For these options to work, PHP needs permission to delete in the GALLERY_ROOT.

 ____________________________________________________________
 NEWS IN THIS VERSION

-* Added Upload option to the admin functions.
+* Added option "DELETE_EMPTY_DIRS" to have the gallery delete empty directories.
+This option is disabled by default.
-* Changed keyboard navigation to only have effect when viewing images.
-Except Esc, which can also be used for jumping a directory up.
-* Fixed the need to double click on elements on touch devices (iOS).
+* Added "Invert Selection" button in ADMIN menu.
+Can be used to selece/deselect all items.
+* Added option "THUMB_PNG_ALPHA" to allow transparency in PNG thumbnails.
+The option is enabled by default.
+Delete old thumbnails to have new transparent generated.
-* Fixed bug that made some servers not being able to use the admin option to move files.
+* Fixed so that preview images is not squared when THUMB_SQUARE is set to TRUE.
-* Minor code cleanup changes.
+* Fixed a vulnerability in PayPal option, that could allow script in crafted URLs to run in client browser.
+The vulnerability was only present with PayPal option enabled.
+* Fixed so that the information box stays closed when closed by user.
+It was a problem when changing directory with SHOW_INFO_BY_DEFAULT enabled.
+* Fixed so that preview text box is not shown when preview is disabled.

 ____________________________________________________________
 REQUIREMENTS

 For this gallery to function you will need the following:
-* A web server capable of running PHP 5 scripts.
+* A web server capable of running PHP 5, or higher, scripts.
 * The PHP GD library (php_gd) installed.
 See here for information: http://php.net/gd
 * PHP write access to server.
 * PHP memory limit large enough to contain both full size image and preview/thumb (converted to BMP) See the FAQ section for further information on this.